Sonal-Baghel073/social--media-analysis/README.md

 Readability (suggesting simplification if the readability score is low), Keywords (suggesting relevant keywords to improve discoverability).

+ **Interactive User Interface**
+Built with Streamlit, the app provides a user-friendly interface for uploading files and viewing the results.

 **Technologies Used**
 1. Streamlit
 Streamlit is used to create the interactive web interface of the application, allowing users to easily upload files and view extracted text, sentiment analysis, and engagement suggestions.